The Call of Nature at Avoca River Cabins

 Nope.
 His thoroughly in the pool now.
 Feet all up in the air.

-The Labrador paid no more attention to us; laying on the hot baked sun.
+The Labrador paid no more attention to us; laying on the hot baking sun.

-Who owns this piece of haven because I certainly can’t come to terms with leaving this place in the morning.
+Who owns this piece of heaven because I certainly can’t come to terms with leaving this place in the morning.
 Two nights really went by too fast!

 It’s more than just paradise.
 It’s a nature escape.